dgryski/go-perfbook/performance.md

 that for single-threaded code, the performance is fairly consistent for a given problem size.
 For webservices, you don't have a single number.
 A proper web-service benchmark suite will provide a latency distribution for a given reqs/second level. ...
+(Link to Gil Tene's talk)

 The performance goals must be specific.
 You will (almost) always be able to make something faster.
 Optimizing is frequently a game of diminishing returns.
 You need to know when to stop.
+How much effort are you going to put into getting the last little bit of work.
+How much uglier and harder to maintain are you willing to make the code?

 Dan Luu's talk also points out the advantage of rough calculations to determine if your target performance figures are reasonable.